ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

   A linear alignment describes the alignment of a read to a Reference, using a position and CIGAR array.

-.. avro:record:: Fragment

-  :field id:
-    The fragment ID.
-  :type id: string

-  A fragment represents a contiguous stretch of a DNA or RNA molecule.
-Reads can be associated with a fragment to specify they derive from the same molecule.
-  TODO: this Fragment object is essentially unused, and may be removed in a future PR.

 .. avro:record:: ReadAlignment

   :field id: